All Products

 env:

-- name: ECI_SIDECAR_CONTAINER # The sidecar container exits after the business container is terminated.
+- name: ECI_SIDECAR_CONTAINER # Indicates that the sidecar container shuts down after the application container.

 value: "true"